 - Motorized retractable awnings

 Like anything, there are your basic awnings, and then the models with all the bells and whistles.
 You can get awnings that can resist rain, winds, a certain amount of snow, and even hurricanes.
 Retractable styles can be operated manually with a chord or motorized, with a radio, non-radio, or torque-sensing motor.
-Other options include MP3 speakers, heaters, sensors and timing controls.
+Other options include MP3 speakers, heaters, sensors, and timing controls.
+Of course, if awnings don't interest you, you can always add gazebos, pergola, or an arbor.